ryantd42/NY-Legislative-Git/2023/A7419A-2023/bill.md

   FISCAL NOTE.--Pursuant to Legislative Law, Section 50:
-  This  bill  would  grant Tier 4 status in the New York State and Local Employees' Retirement System to Raymond Ruckel, a current Tier 6  member employed  by  Rockland  County,  by changing their date of membership to August 1, 1990.
-There will be no refund of member contributions.
+  This  bill  would  grant Tier 4 status in the New York State and Local Employees' Retirement System to Raymond Ruckel, a current Tier 6  member

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10878-03-3
+  LBD10878-04-4
- A. 7419  2
+ A. 7419--A  2

+ employed  by  Rockland  County,  by changing their date of membership to August 1, 1990, their first  date  of  employment  with  the  Clarkstown Central  School  District.
+There  will  be no refund of member contrib- utions.
-  If this bill is enacted during the 2023 legislative session, we antic- ipate that there will be an increase  of  approximately  $5,900  in  the annual contributions of Rockland County for the fiscal year ending March 31,  2024.
-In future years, this cost will vary as the billing rates and salary of Raymond Ruckel change.
+  If this bill is enacted during the 2024 Legislative Session, we antic- ipate  that  there  will  be  an increase of approximately $7,500 in the annual contributions of Rockland County for the fiscal year ending March 31, 2025.
+In future years this cost will vary as the billing  rates  and salary of Raymond Ruckel change.
-  In addition to the annual contributions discussed above, there will be an  immediate  past  service cost of approximately $40,300 which will be borne by the Clarkstown Central School District as a  one-time  payment.
+  In addition to the annual contributions discussed above, there will be an  immediate  past  service cost of approximately $19,100 which will be borne by the Clarkstown Central School District as a  one-time  payment.
- This estimate assumes that payment will be made on February 1, 2024.
+ This estimate assumes that payment will be made on February 1, 2025.
   Summary of relevant resources:
-  Membership  data as of March 31, 2022 was used in measuring the impact of the proposed change, the same data used in the April 1, 2022 actuari- al valuation.
-Distributions and other statistics can be  found  in  the 2022  Report  of the Actuary and the 2022 Annual Comprehensive Financial Report.
+  Membership  data as of March 31, 2023 was used in measuring the impact of the proposed change, the same data used in the April 1, 2023 actuari- al valuation.
+Distributions and other statistics can be  found  in  the 2023  Report  of the Actuary and the 2023 Annual Comprehensive Financial Report.
-  The actuarial assumptions and methods used are described in the  2020, 2021,  and  2022  Annual  Report to the Comptroller on Actuarial Assump- tions, and the Codes, Rules and Regulations of the State  of  New  York:
- Audit and Control.
+  The actuarial assumptions and methods used are described in  the  2023 Annual  Report  to  the  Comptroller  on  Actuarial Assumptions, and the Codes, Rules and Regulations  of  the  State  of  New  York:  Audit  and Control.
-  The Market Assets and GASB Disclosures are found in the March 31, 2022 New  York  State  and  Local  Retirement System Financial Statements and Supplementary Information.
+  The Market Assets and GASB Disclosures are found in the March 31, 2023 New  York  State  and  Local  Retirement System Financial Statements and Supplementary Information.
   I am a member of the American Academy of Actuaries and meet the Quali-